 - Major risks.

-- Wellbeing risks.
+- Welfare risks.

 When overseeing health and & safety in construction, it’s important to differentiate between a risk that could be harmful and one that can cause loss of life.
 These are the minor risks and the major risks.